-I recently purchased a Keurig coffee maker and began to wonder about BPA exposure from hot water filtered through the plastic K-Cup.
+Health concerns about K-Cups sparked an interest and prompted me to wonder about BPA exposure in Keurig K-Cups from hot water filtered through the plastic.
 As we defined in a previous blog post about BPA’s involvement in Childhood Obesity, BPA is the acronym for Bispenol A – a common ingredient in many plastics used to handle food and water.
 It is in the news often due to fears it might be unsafe, contrary to the FDA’s findings.

 I performed research regarding the K-Cup and discovered some interesting information.